“Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it.” –Hebrews 13:2 (NRSV)

 Where should I park?

 Our parking lot includes about 30 spaces in the front of the church, including two handicapped spaces.
 There is additional (marked) parking behind the parish hall and (unmarked) head-in along the side driveway on the gravel.
-You may also park along Dana Road (just on one side of the street) or in Heritage Drive cul-de-sac, both of which are just a short walk to the church.
+You may also park along Dana Road (just on one side of the street) or in the Heritage Drive cul-de-sac, both of which are just a short walk to the church.
 We do not advise parking on Pine Hill Road.

 What time are the services?